shcallaway/semantic-cache-chatbot/README.md

 python -m pytest tests/test_cache_manager.py -v
 ```

-Note: The tests use mocking extensively, so no API keys or Pinecone setup is required to run them.
+Note: The tests use mocking extensively, so no API keys or vector store setup is required to run them.

 ## Exiting